codingnutty/angular-todo-list/README.md

 For Angular to work you only need to attach the angularjs link https://code.angularjs.org/1.4.5/angular.min.js inside of a script tag on the HTML page for it to be viewed locally without a server (just by opening the .html page).
 </p>
 <p>
-In order to connect it to a backend and set up a server one can use npm (node package manager). npm uses package.json and bower.json to run install. and one can run the server using npm start and open <a href ="https://localhost:8000/app/"/>  NPM and Bower are both dependency management tools. npm is used for intalling Node js modules and Bower is used for managing front end components like html, css, js etc.
+In order to connect it to a backend and set up a server one can use npm (node package manager). npm uses package.json and bower.json to run install. and one can run the server using npm start and open <a href ="https://localhost:8000/app/"/>localhost</a> on your browser.
+NPM and Bower are both dependency management tools. npm is used for intalling Node js modules and Bower is used for managing front end components like html, css, js etc.
 </p>

 ###How to clone my repo and get it running.